KossySteve/Needajobinafrica.com/README.md

 ## Project specific

-- Aligned all elements with boostrap, CSS flexbox, grid and float.
+- Aligned all elements with Boostrap, CSS flexbox, grid and float.
-- Used a mobile first approach when dealing with media queries with 2 breakpoints.
+- Used a mobile first approach when dealing with media queries with 3 breakpoints.
 - Double-check for breakpoints of page layout on different screens.

 ## Live Demo

 [Live Demo Link](https://raw.githack.com/KossySteve/Needajobinafrica.com/development/index.html)

-## Authors
+## Author

 👤 **Ezeokwelume Kosisochukwu Stephen**